The great opus of “Small Bobby”

 Ranjith Kally passed away on June 6.
 At the time of his death, Kally was based in Durban with his daughter Pavitra Pillay.
-He passed away while visiting his other daughter Jyoti Michael in Johannesburg.
+He died while visiting his other daughter Jyoti Michael in Johannesburg.
 He was 91 years old.
-Born in Isipingo in 1925, Kally – whose family traced their history to indenture on the Natal sugarcane farms – left school at the age of fourteen to work at the R. Faulks & Company shoe factory in Durban’s Gale Street to supplement his family’s income.
+Born in Isipingo in 1925, Kally – a descendant of indentured labourers on the Natal sugarcane farms – left school at the age of fourteen to work at the R. Faulks & Company shoe factory in Durban’s Gale Street to supplement his family’s income.
 When he was 21, Kally discovered a small Kodak Postcard camera in a jumble sale, which he bought for sixpence.
 He soon became consumed by his newly found interest and spent almost all his free time photographing social events on weekends for The Leader newspaper Panorama reported in 1996.
 He told the journalist Nirode Bramdaw in that interview:

 I remember doing my first enlargement in a makeshift darkroom in Plowright Lane, not far from The Leader offices in Pine Street, Durban.
 We got under way at 8pm and at 4am we were cursing as the sun began rising, jeopardising our print.
 In the early days we had to envisage a whole host of diverse criteria before pressing the shutter.
 But modern photography has taken the sting out of photography…

 Kally joined Golden City Post and Drum magazine, where he worked from 1956-1965 and again from 1968-1985, some 26 years at the famed sister publications.
 It was during these years that he produced some of his best pictures, working alongside the Drum bureau chief for Durban and fellow photographer, G.R.
 Naidoo.
 He recalled the atmosphere at the Durban office to me one day: